joortcom/DDIFI/README.md

 # DDIFI
-A new design pattern DDIFI: Decoupling Data Interface From data Implementation as a clean and general solution to multiple inheritance
+A new design pattern DDIFI: Decoupling Data Interface From data Implementation as a **clean** and **general** solution to multiple inheritance (e.g. the diamond problem).

 ### Abstract:

 Traditionally in class based OOP languages, both the fields and methods from the super-classes are inherited by the sub-classes.
 However this may cause some serious problems in multiple inheritance, e.g. most notably the diamond problem.
 In this paper, we propose to stop inheriting data fields as a clean and general solution to such problems.

 We first present a design pattern to cleanly achieve multiple inheritance in C++, which can handle class fields of the diamond problem exactly according to the programmers’ intended application semantics.
 It gives programmers flexibility when dealing with the diamond problem for instance variables: each instance variable can be configured